learn-academy-2022-echo/wildlife-tracker-namieralsabagh/README.md

 Story 3: In order to see the wildlife sightings, as a user of the API, I need to run reports on animal sightings.

-Branch: animal-sightings-reports
+Branch: animal-sightings-reports✅

 Acceptance Criteria

-Can see one animal with all its associated sightings
+Can see one animal with all its associated sightings ✅
 Hint: Checkout this example on how to include associated records

+class Animal < ApplicationRecord
+    has_many:sightings
+end

+class Sighting < ApplicationRecord
+    belongs_to:animal
+end

-Can see all the all sightings during a given time period
+Can see all the all sightings during a given time period ✅

+class SightingsController < ApplicationController

+def show
+        sighting = Sighting.find(id: params[:id])
+        if sighting
+        render json: sighting,include:[:animals]
+            else
+            render json: {message: 'No sighting found with that id'}
+        end

-Hint: Your controller can use a range to look like this: class SightingsController < ApplicationController def index sightings = Sighting.where(date: params[:start_date]..params[:end_date]) render json: sightings end end
+Hint: Your controller can use a range to look like this: class SightingsController < ApplicationController def index sightings = Sighting.where(date: params[:start_date]..params[:end_date]) render json: sightings end end ✅

+def create
+        sighting = Sighting.create(sighting_params)
+        if sighting.valid?
+            render json: sighting
+            else
+                render json: animal.errors
+            end
+        end

-Hint: Be sure to add the start_date and end_date to what is permitted in your strong parameters method
+Hint: Be sure to add the start_date and end_date to what is permitted in your strong parameters method ✅

+private
+    def sighting_params
+        params.require(:sighting).permit(:animal_id, :latitude, :longitude, :date, :start_date, :end_date)
+    end
+end

 Hint: Utilize the params section in Postman to ease the developer experience Hint: Routes with params Stretch Challenges